evildmp/conference-handbook/handbook/arrange/services.rst

 For people who actually have hearing impairments, speech-to-text reporting can be enough to make it worth coming to an event in the first place.

-At DjangoCon Europe 2015, the STTRs and the service they provided turned out to be one of the most memorable parts of the event.
-Dozens of people made a point of telling us how the speech-to-text reporting had improved the conference for them, and the STTRs received a long standing ovation and flowers from the audience in appreciation.

 Cost
 ----